Pesach Practices for You & Your Family

 IV.
 Option 4: Symbolically release yourself of ownership of all hametz.

 Selling the hametz that remains in your home (mehirat hametz) is done symbolically, through the rabbi as your power of attorney.
 HBT provides a form for the sale of the hametz in your home.
 Whatever products you keep that are not kosher-for-Passover should be stored away for the holiday; they do not belong to you until ownership reverts at the end of the eight days.
-All hametz will be sold on Sunday, April 21 at 12:15 pm, so please be sure to return the form to the temple before noon.
-All hametz will remain sold until Tuesday, April 30 at 8:30 pm, after which point it becomes yours again and you will be free to eat it.
+All hametz will be sold on Friday, April 11 at 12:00 pm, so please be sure to return the form to the temple before 11:45am.
+All hametz will remain sold until Sundayday, April 20 at 9:17pm, after which point it becomes yours again and you will be free to eat it.

 Pesach Planning